 At the end of our career we want to enjoy a fulfilling retirement.
-To achieve that we need to plan ahead.
-We must save and invest to meet projected financial needs, and we must identify physical and intellectual activities to occupy our time productively.
+To achieve that we must plan ahead.
+We must save and invest to meet projected financial needs in retirement, and we must identify physical and intellectual pursuits to remain vibrant and healthy through our golden years.
 The focus of this chapter is on the former—the financial preparation (saving and investing) needed to achieve a dignified retirement.

 As I’ve emphasized in earlier chapters, during our working years the objective is to accumulate diverse appreciating assets.

 In retirement our objective shifts to ensuring we have adequate monthly income to meet our various needs.